buildingSMART/BCF-XML/Documentation/README.md

  Attribute | Optional | Description |
 :-----------|:------------|:------------:
- ProjectId  |        Yes |     ProjectId of the project
+ ProjectId  |        No   |     ProjectId of the project

  In addition it has the following nodes: